Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

-- To get the project directory from GitHub, we simply just copy and paste one line of code below.
+- To get the project directory from GitHub, we simply copy and paste one line of code below.
 - We will first want to **move into our scratch directory**.
 - To do this, we first need to click on 'Explorer' and then 'Open Folder'.
 - A drop-down box appears at the top of the screen with a filepath.
 We need to change this to `/scratch/c.c1234567` and then click 'OK'.